deano2390/FlowTextView/README.md

 ![Logo](http://i.imgur.com/iyntFbz.png)

+Wrapping TextView for Android

-Wrapping TextView I wrote a while ago, original project on Google code https://code.google.com/p/android-flowtextview/
+Original project on Google code https://code.google.com/p/android-flowtextview/

 A TextView that extends RelativeLayout.
 The text will wrap around any child views inside the layout.